department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/products/in-person support/design approach.md

 Additionally, right now Login.gov offers an in-person support pathway at USPS.
 But this is currently offered as a backup, not a primary method of identity verification.

-The VA has a relationship with Veterans which can be leveraged to provide more, for some, convenient in-person proofing than a USPS.
+The VA has a relationship with Veterans which can be leveraged to provide convenient in-person proofing, in addition to USPS locations.
 In-person verification should be simple, secure, and privacy preserving.

 ## Design approach